Suprefuner/suprefuner/README.md

 - 🔭 I’m currently working on **Personal website**

+✨ I'm a frontend engineer and technical writer passionate about making the web accessible to everyone and advocating for building open and inclusive developer communities.

+I love sharing my knowledge with others, and I do that through content creation on my Blog and YouTube channel.
+I'm a GitHub Star, Media Developer Expert at Cloudinary, an Auth0 Ambassador, and Nuxt.js Ambassador.
+When I'm not coding, you can find me geeking about photography and exploring different ways of documenting stories using photography.

+GIF

+😄 My Pronouns: She/Her

+💬 Ask me about: Vue, Jamstack, Building Career In Tech, Content Creation.

+📫 How to reach me: @lauragift_

+⚡ Fun fact: I enjoy cooking and I'm known as the Mistress of Nigerian Jollof.
+If you don't know what that is check it out here

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://instagram.com/suprefuner" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/instagram.svg" alt="suprefuner" height="30" width="40" /></a>